 Restaurant Dining – We will take trips to restaurants so clients can practice ordering meals that meet their plans and address feelings that arise when eating in a public setting.

 Family involvement is important in the healing process.
 We offer weekly family therapy sessions for our clients, whether it’s in person or over the phone.
-Once a month we host a family weekend, allowing family members, friends, and spouses the chance to attend group therapy sessions, learn from educational seminars, participate in in-person family therapy, and enjoy equine therapy.
+Once a month we host a family weekend, allowing family members, friends, and spouses the chance to attend group therapy sessions, learn from educational seminars, and participate in in-person family therapy.

 Real-World Skill Building

 We do not lock cabinets or refrigerators.
 We encourage you to maintain contact with the outside world through your cell phone or laptop—technology access is restricted during treatment hours, but you can use these before and after programming times.